-In the realm of widely held beliefs and myths about sex and sexual health, we give one particularly pervasive piece of advice to women: That they should always urinate before sex.
+While there are a lot of widely held beliefs and myths about sex and sexual health, we give one particularly pervasive piece of advice to women: That they should always pee before having sex.

 This, we’re told, possibly prevents urinary tract infections.
 But is this true, and is the practice of urinating before sex actually beneficial to most women?
-I spoke with Dr. Hilda Hutcherson, OB-GYN and professor of obstetrics and gynecology at Columbia University College of Physicians and Surgeons, about this subject.
+I spoke with Dr. Hilda Hutcherson, OB-GYN and professor of obstetrics and gynecology at Columbia University College of Physicians and Surgeons, to find out.

 So, for women who are susceptible to getting UTIs after they have sex, Hutcherson says that she tells them to urinate both after or before and after sex.
 "That’s because if you have urine in your bladder when you’re having sex, the bacteria that is pushed inside could multiply, especially if you don’t urinate within a few hours after intercourse," she notes.

 Women who aren't particularly susceptible can still help prevent UTIs by peeing after sex.
 But Hutcherson's main takeaway is that urinating before sex is not necessary for all women But there are other reasons aside from preventing UTIs that compel many women to urinate before sex: mainly, pleasure.
 Hutcherson explains that from a pleasure standpoint, urinating before sexual activity is a good idea.

 "When some women get close to orgasm, they feel like they need to pee, which means that it changes their focus to their bladder," she says.
 "It gets in the way of them reaching orgasm."